 For the year ended December 31, 2007 average interest earning assets increased \$267.5 million or 3.2% and average interest bearing liabilities increased \$242.8 million or 3.3% compared to the same period in 2006.
 The increment in average interest earning assets compared to the previous year was driven by an increase in average net loans of \$461.6 million, which was partially offset by decreases in average investment securities and average interest bearing deposits of \$161.9 million and \$32.2 million, respectively.
 The increase in average net loans was due to an increase of \$266.8 million or 11.0% in average mortgage loans.
-There was also an increase of \$165.2 million or 15.0% in the average consumer loan and consumer finance portfolios as a result of an increase in the average consumer finance portfolio of \$84.8 million as well as increases in average credit cards and personal installment loans of \$44.7 million or 2.3% due primarily to increases in average construction loan portfolios experienced an increase of \$67.9 million or 2.3% due primarily to increases were partially offset by decrease in average in average loans of \$61.7 million.
-These increases were partially offset by decrease in average in average compared to the settlement with an unrelated financial institution of \$232.5 million of commercial loans secured by mortgages during the second quarter of 2006.
+There was also an increase of \$165.2 million or 15.0% in the average consumer loan and consumer finance portfolios as a result of an increase in the average consumer finance portfolio of \$84.8 million as well as increases in average credit cards and personal installment loans of \$44.7 million and \$35.9 million, respectively.
+The commercial loan and construction loan portfolios experienced an increase of \$67.9 million or 2.3% due primarily to increases in average construction loans of \$178.8 million and average retail commercial banking loans of \$61.7 million.
+These increases were partially offset by decrease in average corporate loans of \$150.3 million due to the settlement with an unrelated financial institution of \$232.5 million of commercial loans secured by mortgages during the second quarter of 2006.
 Excluding the loans settled with an unrelated financial institution in 2006, the average commercial loan portfolio grew \$300.5 million or 10.9%.